CreatorsDAO/.github/profile/README.md

 # 🥳 Hi,this is CreatorsDAO Community!

-This is Creators Community focused on building creative things and tech products through diverse range of co-learning topics, including:
+We're focused on building creative things and tech products through diverse range of co-learning topics, including:

 - **⛓ Blockchain**: covering Ethereum, Solana, Sui, and other blockchain protocols;
 - **🗝 Zero-knowledge proofs**: including foundamental theories of zk circuit, implementing Plonk using python, delving into advanced zk protocols like Halo2;